 Key Due Diligence Challenges for UAE Bank Account Opening Process

 After the implementation of the AML law in the UAE, the banks began to exercise due diligence on new clients as well as existing account holders.
 New KYC forms were introduced which ask the customers if they are dealing with high-risk countries, high-risk individuals, risky business activities, etc.

 The following is a list of KYC requirements made tough by the introduction of the AML/ CFT Law in the UAE.

 1. Background history of the shareholders

 The UAE banks nowadays scrutinise the financial background and history of the business owner and shareholders.
 As a result, investors are now required to demonstrate to the banks that they have adequate knowledge about the industry associated with their business.
 The banks will also check the creditworthiness and history of the owner or the company.
-Most banks in Dubai also requests the physical presence of the investors to sign the documents.
+Most banks in Dubai also request the physical presence of the investors to sign the documents.

 2. Residency Visas

 Investors holding UAE residency visas may undergo a less stringent due diligence process compared to non-resident applicants.
 Investors with no UAE residence visas will be subjected to higher KYC requirements, which may delay the processing of the application.
-The banks will check the risks associated with the applicant’s nationality, business activities etc. Providers of bank account opening services in Dubai can help the investors to expedite the process.
+The banks will check the risks associated with the applicant’s nationality, business activities etc. Providers of bank account opening services in Dubai can help investors to expedite the process.